Prea-Binu03/Decoration-Management-System/Readme.txt

-How to run the Tourism Management System (TMS) Project
+How to run the Decoration Management System (TMS) Project

 1. Download the zip file